Greeley Dental Care FAQs

 It is best to bring your baby to see the dentist when their first tooth erupts.
 Establishing a relationship with them at a younger age helps the child become familiar with the environment and team.
 So when they come in every six months they are not scared or anxious and know what to expect.
 Our team will also work with your child on educating them on oral health.
 Accidents do happen, so it is a good idea to join a family dentist.
 If your child falls and hits their teeth, mouth or face it is best to call your dentist.

 ADA recommends that kids should be seen by an orthodontist by the age of seven.
-They can evaluate if they will need braces and if they do the can determine if two phases of orthodontic care are needed.
+They can evaluate if they will need braces and if they do, the orthodontists can determine if two phases of orthodontic care are needed.

 If a child is not able to spit then it’s not recommended to use fluoride.
 If the child is old enough to spit the access toothpaste out then they should use toothpaste with fluoride.

 A dental implant is essentially a replacement root.
 With a dental implant, only the missing tooth is being restored without the need for modification of the surrounding teeth.
 An implant retains the bone that can be lost when a tooth is extracted, and there are no longer any chewing forces to keep the bone strong in that area.
 With a bridge, it is necessary to prepare the teeth on either side of the missing tooth for crowns even if they are perfectly healthy to “bridge” the area of the missing tooth with a false tooth.
 An implant can be used to replace a far back molar that does not have a tooth behind it to bridge to.
-Bridges are an excellent restorative choice in many situations and used to be one of the only fixed ways to restore a missing tooth before there were implants but there can be a challenge when cleaning around the bridge and it is important to thoroughly clean under the bridge where the tooth used to be to avoid recurrent decay at the edges of the bridge.
-Implants are also excellent to restore missing teeth and can be used many times that a bridge can’t.
+Bridges are an excellent restorative choice in many situations and used to be one of the only fixed ways to restore a missing tooth before there were implants.
+But, there can be a challenge when cleaning around the bridge.
+It is important for implants to thoroughly clean under the bridge where the tooth used to be to avoid recurrent decay at the edges of the bridge.
+Implants are also excellent to restore missing teeth and can be used in places that a bridge can’t.
 Implants do require an adequate amount of bone to anchor them and may require additional procedures to increase the bone in the area if there isn’t enough to support an implant.
 Everyone is different.
 Dr. Dhoon will help you to know what option is best for you.

 Dentures are a necessity for many people.
 The truth is that when you lose teeth, the bone in the area where the missing teeth once were will start to dissolve.
 When there are no active forces on teeth anchored in the jaw bone, the bone resorbs and goes from healthy and strong to weak and stick thin.
 Dental implants act as false roots in the jaw and with the chewing forces sustained by the implants during chewing, the bone will stay stronger and healthier.
 Many people do well with upper dentures due to the arch and palate being like a suction cup although that suction will decrease over time due to bone loss.
 Where most people experience trouble is with the lower denture that has to contend with the tongue and no suction.
 It has to sit on the ridge of the lower jaw.
 If there are no implants, that lower ridge recedes more and more as time progresses and can eventually become flat.
 It can be difficult to chew when there isn’t enough of the ridge left to properly retain a denture.
 Implants can help to avoid these problems.